 - Prioritize tasks and mark task progress in percentage

-- Track progress of each task as well as the progress of the overall project
+- Track the progress of each task as well as the progress of the overall project

 - Create and associate milestones with tasks